25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

   {"Id":1,"Name":"Gizmo","Category":"Widgets","Price":1.99}
   ```

-- A client request can include an `Accept` header that contains a list of media types the client will accept from the server in the response message.
+- A client request can include an `Accept` header that contains a list of media types the client will accept from the server in the response message
-- If the server cannot match any of the media type(s) listed, it should **return HTTP status code 406** (Not Acceptable).
+- If the server cannot match any of the media type(s) listed, it should **return HTTP status code 406** (Not Acceptable)

   ```http
   GET https://adventure-works.com/orders/2 HTTP/1.1